bond005/pisets/README.md

 ## Installation

 This project uses a deep learning, therefore a key dependency is a deep learning framework.
 I prefer [PyTorch](https://pytorch.org/), and you need to install CPU- or GPU-based build of PyTorch ver.
-2.0 or later.
+2.3 or later.
 You can see more detailed description of dependencies in the `requirements.txt`.

 Other important dependencies are:

-- [KenLM](https://github.com/kpu/kenlm): a statistical N-gram language model inference code;
+- [Transformers](https://github.com/huggingface/transformers): a Python library for building neural networks with Transformer architecture;
 - [FFmpeg](https://ffmpeg.org): a software for handling video, audio, and other multimedia files.

-These dependencies are not only "pythonic".
-Firstly, you have to build the KenLM C++ library from sources accordingly this recommendation: https://github.com/kpu/kenlm#compiling (it is easy for any Linux user, but it can be a problem for Windows users, because KenLM is not fully cross-platform).
-Secondly, you have to install FFmpeg in your system  as described in the instructions https://ffmpeg.org/download.html.
+The first dependency is a well-known Python library, but the second dependency is not only "pythonic".
+You have to install FFmpeg in your system  as described in the instructions https://ffmpeg.org/download.html.

-Also, for installation you need to Python 3.9 or later.
-I recommend using a new [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) witch can be created with [Anaconda](https://www.anaconda.com) or [venv](https://docs.python.org/3/library/venv.html#module-venv).
+Also, for installation you need to Python 3.10 or later.
+I recommend using a new [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) witch can be created with [Anaconda](https://www.anaconda.com).
 To install this project in the selected virtual environment, you should activate this environment and run the following commands in the Terminal:

 ```shell
 git clone https://github.com/bond005/pisets.git